 What Is Cryotherapy?

-Cryotherapy, also known as liquid nitrogen, is a treatment option for treating verrucae/warts and has been around for many years.
-Cryotherapy involves destroying the viral cells by subduing the virus to very cold temperatures, destroying them.
+Cryotherapy, also known as liquid nitrogen treatment, is a method used for treating verrucae and warts.
+This treatment has been used for many years to effectively destroy viral cells by exposing them to extremely cold temperatures.

-The area is frozen creating an ice ball which causes destruction to the virus and surrounding cells.
-The damaged cells rupture releasing the virus into the bloodstream where they are removed from the body by the immune system.
+The process involves freezing the affected area, creating an ice ball that destroys the virus and surrounding cells.
+The damaged cells rupture, releasing the virus into the bloodstream, where it is removed from the body by the immune system.

 What Does Cryotherapy Involve?

-1. The skin is prepared removing any callused and dead skin surrounding the verruca/wart and then sterilised with skin disinfectant.
+1. Preparation: The skin is prepared by removing any callused and dead skin surrounding the verruca or wart and then sterilised with a skin disinfectant.

-2. The liquid nitrogen is sprayed for couple minutes with intervals of rest and re-application.
+2. Application: Liquid nitrogen is sprayed on the area for a couple of minutes with intervals of rest and re-application.

-3. The area is dressed, and the podiatrist will give you the appropriate aftercare advice necessary.
+3. Aftercare: The area is dressed, and the podiatrist will provide appropriate aftercare advice.

 Will It Be Painful?

-During the treatment, very little pain is experienced and usually feels very cold with a little stinging sensation which will ease off within a few minutes.
-After the treatment, the area should blister within 24-48 hours (this can be delayed in some patients).
-If discomfort is felt during this time it is advised to take painkillers such as paracetamol which will help to ease the discomfort.
+During the treatment, very little pain is experienced.
+It usually feels very cold with a slight stinging sensation that eases off within a few minutes.
+After the treatment, the area should blister within 24-48 hours, although this can be delayed in some patients.
+If discomfort is felt, it is advised to take painkillers such as paracetamol to ease the discomfort.

-On some occasions, the lesion can bleed under the skin forming a blood blister.
-This is a common consequence and is nothing to worry about.
-The area needs to blister to eradicate the verruca/wart.
-If you have any concerns our team are available on a 24-hour emergency telephone number.
+Occasionally, the lesion may bleed under the skin, forming a blood blister.
+This is a common outcome and is not a cause for concern.
+The area needs to blister to eradicate the verruca or wart.
+If you have any concerns, our team is available on a 24-hour emergency telephone number.